Bosun2023/SQL_Project/QA.md

 ----------------------------------

 --10.
 Data Evolution:
---Compare the total ordered quantity in the sales_by_sku table with the ordered quantity in the products table over time:
+--Compared the total ordered quantity in the sales_by_sku table with the ordered quantity in the products table over time:

 ```SQL
 SELECT s.product_sku, p.name, s.total_ordered, p.ordered_quantity